-The stairwell at the bottom of the first floors is the safe areas for both students and staff since this area has no windows.
-The reception area, and all staff offices on the 2nd floor on the front of the building are not to be used because of the number of windows and glass doors in those areas.
+The stairwell at the bottom of the first floor is a safe area for both students and staff since this area has no windows.
+The reception area, and all staff offices on the 2^{nd} floor at the front of the building are not to be used because of the number of windows and glass doors in those areas.